03_Diploma

 “In the psychology of creativity and creative thinking, reflection is interpreted as a process of comprehension and reinterpretation by the subject of stereotypes of experience, which is a necessary prerequisite for the emergence of innovation. “(c)

-In the process of reflecting on the topic of the graduation project, I decided to pay attention to the abandoned or unused territories.
-The place of research was Moscow.
-In the course of the research, I found a large number of unused sites both in the center of Moscow and on the outskirts.
-With a sufficient number of options for design, I concluded that the culmination of my research is the now lost Kitay-gorod wall, which ran along the perimeter of the Kitai-gorod in the area from the remaining Tretyakov Gate to Zaryadye.
-Thus, the theme of the diploma project became the restoration of the memory and contour of the Kitay-gorod wall as the city-forming element of the center of Moscow.
+In the process of choosing the topic of the diploma, I decided to study unused or abandoned buildings in the center of Moscow, as well as voids left behind where structures were demolished.
+In the course of the research, I found a large number of unused sites both in the center of the city and on the outskirts.
+With a sufficient number of options for design, I concluded that the culmination of my research is the now lost Kitay-gorod wall, which ran along the perimeter of the Kitai-gorod district in close proximity to the Kremlin.
+The theme of the diploma project became the reflection on the memory and traces of the Kitay-gorod wall as the city-forming element of the center of Moscow.
+In my project, I sought to reintroduce this historic site into the vibrant life of the city, to create new points of attraction for people, to reclaim urban territories that had become zones of alienation for administrative reasons, to change the scale of the city’s functioning.

 HISTORICAL REFERENCE.